playframework/play-slick/docs/manual/working/scalaGuide/main/sql/slick/PlaySlickMigrationGuide.md

 slick.dbs.default.db.password=""
 ```

 > Note: If your database configuration contains settings for the connection pool, be aware that you will need to migrate those settings as well.
 However, this may be a bit trickier, because Play 2.3 default connection pool used to be BoneCP, while the default Slick 3 connection pool is HikariCP.
-Read [[here|PlaySlickAdvancedTopics#Connection-Pool]] for more details.
+Read [[here|PlaySlickAdvancedTopics#Connection-Pool]] for how to configure the connection pool.

 ## Automatic Slick driver detection